Tips for Moving During the Summer

 Be A Strategic Planner

 Resources for moving can be scarce during the summer months so have a contingency plan and confirm often.
 When reserving a truck rental many times customers will also reserve furniture padding, these pads are extremely important for your move.
-Although pads are reserved online most truck rental companies do not track the quantity of their pads available and can sell out before you arrive to pick up your truck.
+Although pads are reserved online most truck rental companies do not track the number of their pads available and can sell out before you arrive to pick up your truck.
 Make sure you call the location where you will be picking your truck up at and speak with a manager, make sure he/she is aware of how many pads you need so that they can order them from corporate if they do not have them in stock.

 Give Yourself A Buffer